p-edelman/PhotoAndVideoScripts/README.md

 Alternatively, the number of seconds and optionally subseconds can be used.

 The files will be saved under the name of the video file combined with sequence number

+## setmovierotation.sh

+Set the rotation flag of a movie file to turn it upside down or sideways.
+This is a lossless operation, but not all video players support the flag.

+### Requirements

+- Bash
+- FFmpeg

+### Usage

+    setmovierotation.sh MOVIE_FILE DEGREES

+Where degrees can be one of 0, 90, 180 or 270.